bjornmeansbear/lectureScripts/WhatIsSGD.md

 In car and building design choices made regarding fuel efficiency or energy usage have drastic impact on aesthetics.
 Certain shapes, materials, solutions, etc. must be chosen or omitted.
 What are graphic design’s corollaries?
 Should one look for the most energy efficient presses?
 The most energy efficient printing processes?
 What effect does that have on the look or feel of a poster?
 A passive home achieves the same outcomes — walls, roof, kitchen, shelter, storage, sleeping areas, etc. — as a regular home, with similar references (people seeing a picture will know it’s a “house”), but will be more sustainable and have a look and feel in alignment with its ideals.
 What is the “sustainable” equivalent of say a magazine or advertisement???
 Will graphic design look “different” when made by people pondering these things?

 To make books we fell trees.
 To power our cities we level mountains.
 Each act of creation is also an act of destruction.
 Is this just entropy playing its role — that there is just only so much matter and energy?
 Or is there something special about how we humans unmake the world around us in the process of societal “progress?”
 Does sustainable design honestly acknowledge this make/unmake duality?
 Does sustainability require minimizing the described unmaking?
 Can newer and more plentiful objects exist without unmaking everything around us?

-Waste = Food: As a premise, "Waste = Food" has been most contemporaneously popularized through _Cradle to Cradle_ Michael Braungart and William McDonough want us to understand that our concept of waste is incorrect; we have a problematic relationship with waste.
-Nature produces no waste; outputs from one system are always inputs for another.
-Our current design and consumer cultures do not operate in this way.
-Karrie Jacobs points this out quite bluntly in her essay _Disposability, Graphic Design, Style, and Waste_: designers make garbage.
-Waste is just what we make -- our inputs have only one output, trash!
-And trash must be sent away; not used for making more design.
-Maybe we can change that.

 #### What Does Sustainable Graphic Design Look Like?
 A Thought Experiment with potential answers